KPRoche/kubestellar/docs/content/direct/get-started.md

 This Quick Start is based on Scenario 1 of our [examples](examples.md).
 In a nutshell, you will:

-    1. Before you begin, prepare your system (prerequisites)
+  1. Before you begin, prepare your system (get the prerequisites)
   2. Create the Kubestellar core components on a cluster
   3. Commission a workload to a WEC

 ---
 ## Before You Begin